As a CFP® professional who helps people handle their U.S. brokerage accounts from Israel, I’ve noticed four recurring mistakes people tend to make:

 While both financial planning and investments are related, one is an idealization and the other the reality.
 Financial planning is about looking at your future income stream and expenses and figuring out what investments can help you meet your desired goals.
 Choosing investments is separate from financial planning.
 Create the plan first, and choose the specific investments second.
 Successful investors are often accomplished planners.

-If you want to find more ways to avoid common retirement planning mistakes and to discover more choices available to you when planning your retirement, watch this video of a seminar that I recently gave on this topic.
+If you want to find more ways to avoid common retirement planning mistakes and to discover more choices available to you when planning your retirement, watch this video.

 Published October 6, 2014.